Csjg2002/Happy-Halloween/README.md

  ### [YouTube Walkthrough](https://www.youtube.com/watch?v=wpXD00SwV0o&ab_channel=Csjg2002)

 <h2>Description</h2>
-A simple Halloween themed 2D platformer made for a college assignment.
+A simple Halloween-themed 2D platformer made for a college assignment.

 The goal is to collect every pumpkin seed in a level and then light the Pumpkin at the end!

-I was the solo programmer for this project.
+This was the first project I ever saw through to completion, and as the sole programmer, I was responsible for everything from coding player and gameplay mechanics to optimisation and bug-testing.
+It was an exciting challenge that allowed me to dive deep into developing games using Unreal Engine blueprints.

 <br />